datkk06/OpenStack-Tutorial/Content/ha.md

     tcp        0      0 10.10.10.101:8774       0.0.0.0:*               LISTEN      4338/haproxy

-The port numbers shown in the ``netstat`` output helps to identify the exact service AHProxy is listening for.
+We have HAProxy listening on all the service ports.
+The port numbers shown in the ``netstat`` output helps to identify the service HAProxy is listening for.
 Check the ``/etc/haproxy/haproxy.cfg`` file to see what services those port numbers represent.
 Here are just a few examples:

     TCP port 5000: keystone
     TCP port 9696: neutron